Fractional Topology in Interacting 1D Superconductors: DMRG

-In general the gapped phases will require lower bond-dimensions to faithfully approximate the GS wave-function.
-As already mentioned, critical systems with diverging correlation lengths will naturally require ever higher bond-dimensions.
+In general, gapped phases require lower bond dimensions to faithfully approximate the GS wave function.
+Critical systems with infinite correlation lengths in principle cannot be exactly described by MPS with finite bond dimension, though we can obtain good enough approximations.
 Naturally, the required dimensions also depend strongly on the system size and boundary conditions.

-A typical GSE variance which is considered sufficient lies below $10^{-5}$ or $10^{-6}$.
-As shown in the table above, we achieved acceptable variances for both gapped and gapless phases up to $L = 76a$ per wire with PBCs.
-Generally with OBCs we can achieve better convergences quicker, for lattices of up to a few thousand sites. \\
+A typical GSE variance that is considered sufficient lies below $10^{-5}$ or $10^{-6}$.

-For PBCs it is a priori possible to obtain good results for large systems, however it is very costly both for computational resources as well as run-time.
-Therefore we stay with systems of the order and below hundred sites per wire.
-The graphs in figures \ref{fig:energies} and \ref{fig:Bonddims} showcase some typical values of GS energies and maximum bond-dimension as a function of system size $L = Na$ for the various phases of two interacting topological wires. \\
+As shown in Table~\ref{tab:GSE}, we achieved acceptable variances for both gapped and gapless phases up to $L = 76a$ per wire with PBCs.
+Generally with OBCs, we can achieve better convergences quicker, for lattices of up to a few thousand sites.
+For PBCs, while it is a priori possible to obtain good results for large systems, it is very costly both for computational resources as well as run-time.
+Therefore we stay with systems of up to a hundred sites per wire.
+The graphs in figures \ref{fig:Bonddims} and \ref{fig:energies} showcase some typical values of GS energies and maximum bond dimension as a function of system size $L = Na$ for the various phases of two interacting topological wires. \\

-As is shown in figure \ref{fig:Bonddims}, the gapped phases have very similar maximum bond-dimensions irrespective of their topology.
-They plateau after some length scale, and can be explained by the fact that we set the variance cut-off at about $10^{-6}$.
-Due to the gapped nature of the \emph{4MF} and \emph{polarized} phases the correlation length is finite and thus after some length the bond-dimension becomes a function of the required GS energy variance only, i.e. it becomes independent of system size.
-Conversely, due to the gapless modes in the \emph{DCI} phase, the bond-dimension will always be a function of system size $l$, and GSE energy variance. \\
+As shown in figure \ref{fig:Bonddims} above, the gapped phases have similar max. bond dimensions - irrespective of their topology.
+They plateau at some length scale, which is due to the fixed variance cut-off of $\approx 10^{-6}$.
+Since the \emph{4MF} and \emph{polarized} phases are gapped, the correlation length is finite and thus beyond a critical length the bond dimension is a function of the variance alone and becomes independent of system size.
+Conversely, the gapless modes in the DCI phase result in a diverging bond dimension, ie. a function of GSE energy variance \emph{and} system size.

-In figure \ref{fig:energies} we plot some representative GS energy values for the different phases.
-Due to the parameter choices, we see that the energy is negative and decreases with system size $l$.
-Physically we may shift the energy by constants absent in our Hamiltonian.
-However, this does not change the physical properties investigated in this paper.